Google Plus (or Google+) has some great benefits for business. Luan Wise explains how to get started

 Once you're verified you will be able to manage the page and edit any of the details to make sure they are up-to-date, add photos, post updates on your services and let people know how to get in touch.
 To keep tabs on the account go to Google My Business and log in with your Google email address.

-Google+ works best for businesses looking to network with targeted groups.
+Google Plus works best for businesses looking to network with targeted groups.
 Most conversations happen within Communities.
 These can be public or private; if there isn't a relevant Community for your business you can start one.
 You can use the What's Hot feature to find out which topics are trending.
-Google+'s Circles feature allows you to share content with specific groups.
+The Circles feature allows you to share content with specific groups.

-Google+ has never been the powerful social network that Google wanted it to be but the search giant has cleverly leveraged its superiority in other areas to make it a vital part of a business marketing arsenal.
+Google Plus has never been the powerful social network that Google wanted it to be, but the search giant has cleverly leveraged its superiority in other areas to make it a vital part of a business marketing arsenal.

 You may not see much interaction on this page from customers, but just having it will significantly increase the chances of a customer finding your page via search.
 In this respect, it's a small network that makes a really big impact.